verschuur/laravel-robotstxt/README.md

     ]

 ## Compatiblility

-This package is compatible with Laravel 5.2 and 5.3.
+This package is compatible with Laravel 5.8

 ## Testing

 PHPUnit test cases are provided in `/tests`.
-Due to way this package interacts with Laravel, tests should be run from the Laravel root folder

-    phpunit vendor/verschuur/laravel-robotstxt/tests
+Run the tests through `composer run test` or `vendor/bin/phpunit --configuration phpunit.xml`.